Jason-Hargrove/100-days-of-code-part-2/README.md

 # 100 Days Of Code - logs

+### Day 40: May 4, 2022

+**Today's Progress:** MongoDB U. Inserting multiple documents into a collection using an array of documents and insert().
+Order and unordered inserts.
+Implicit db creation.

 ### Day 39: May 3, 2022

 **Today's Progress:** Inserted new document into a collection using Mongo Shell.
 Created duplicate key errors.